Cody Legebokoff: Aftermath

 Legebokoff was convicted on four counts of first-degree murder on September 11, 2014.
-On September 16, Legebokoff was sentenced to life in prison with no parole for 25 years.
+On September 16, Legebokoff was sentenced to life in prison with no possibility of parole for 25 years.
 Additionally, British Columbia Supreme Court Justice Glen Parrett added him to the national sex offender registry, given the sexual assaults committed as part of the murders and Legebokoff's apparent degradation of the victims' bodies.
 "He lacks any shred of empathy or remorse," Parrett said of the killer.
 "He should never be allowed to walk among us again."

 In February 2015, Legebokoff filed an appeal due to decisions against change of venue and defendant's legal representation.
 In September 2016, all three judges in the BC Court of Appeal case endorsed the original judge's decision.

 Legebokoff was originally imprisoned at the Kent Institution but was transferred in March 2019 to the Warkworth Institution.

-Legacy
+In popular culture

 The Legebokoff case is covered in the 2015 documentary Highway of Tears.
-Floridian writer J.T.
+Florida writer J.T.
 Hunter profiled Legebokoff in the book The Country Boy Killer: The True Story of Cody Legebokoff, Canada's Teenage Serial Killer, published in 2015.
+The case was the subject of the episode “Virtual Hitchhiking” in season 7 (ep.
+3) of the Investigation Discovery series Web of Lies, which first aired March 8th, 2021.